farlee2121/FsSpec/doc/ducks/2022-06-21 Length specs.md

   - [ ] IList, ICollection
   - [ ] Queue?
   - [ ] Set?
 NOTE: set will require distinct elements.
 I'll need a different approach than just mapping from a list.
 Mayb
   - [ ] Dictionary?
 Map?
+Array2D
-  - [ ] NOTE: Some collections have multiple type parameters (i.e. dictionary, map)
+    - [ ] NOTE: Some collections have multiple type parameters (i.e. dictionary, map) I should be able to handle this with another case in my generic parameter pattern match, and a similar element-type-aware method like I have for a single type parameter
 - [ ] immutable collection generation (using generic approach used by FsCheck)
 - [ ] make sure sized collections respect the element type generators

 ## Later?